Fouda-Emmanuel/useful-stuffs/deploy_falla237_render_free_db_setup_backup_restore.md

-# Django Deployment & PostgreSQL Backup/Restore on Render (Free DB)
+# Falla237 Deployment & PostgreSQL Backup/Restore on Render (Free DB)

 This documentation provides a complete guide for developers to deploy a Django application using a free PostgreSQL database on Render.
 It covers handling free-tier limitations, creating superusers without shell access, and safely backing up and restoring the database.